“Udon” is a Japanese noodle made of only flour, salt and water. Unlike ramen noodles, udon noodles are chewier and firmer.

-Sanuki is most famous for udon.
+Sanuki udon (讃岐うどん)is most famous for udon.
 Sanuki is the former name of Kagawa Prefecture, Shikoku.
 So, they are called the Udon prefecture.

 Kishimen is from Aichi prefecture.
 This noodle made in flat strips.
 The width is about 0.8mm.

+“Soba” means buckwheat.
 The ratio of buckwheat flour varies from 100 percent buckwheat, to 2:8 wheat flour, to half buckwheat, and so on.
 Although these are the dried noodles, the fresh type is called “Nama soba (生蕎麦)”.

 Some people do not use by hands, but step on it with their feet😣

 “Soba uchi” means making Soba.
-Unlike udon noodles, soba noodles are very difficult to make.
-It may be often terrible shredded one after boil…
+Unlike udon noodles, Soba is very difficult to make.
+Because, it is often terrible shredded one after boil.

 It is said that the cutting technique only takes for only 3 days and the stretching technique takes 3 months.